wazo-platform/wazo-doc/source/high_availability/high_availability.rst

 * You need two configured XiVO (wizard passed)
 * Configure one XiVO as a master -> setup the slave address
-* Restart cti server on master
+* Restart services (xivo-service restart) on master
 * Configure the other XiVO as a slave -> setup the master address
 * Start configuration synchronization by running the script ``xivo-master-slave-db-replication <slave_ip>`` on the master
 * Resynchronize all your devices